 Studies have proven that meditation can help reduce stress and anxiety.
 There are many different types of meditation.
 Practicing any of them will give you an increased sense of calm, peace and balance.

 Getting a good night’s sleep is hard when you’re all stressed out.
-The irony of that is that sleeping actually reduces your stress hormones.
+Ironically, sleeping actually reduces your stress hormones.
 It brings oxygen and blood to your tissues and helps your whole body relax.
-If you’re too stressed out to sleep, use some of the other tips here to relax you first.
-Then set aside plenty of time to sleep, and practice good sleep habits.
-With practice, you’ll soon be getting the rest you need.
+If you’re too stressed out to sleep, you may be able to turn that around by practicing good sleep habits.
+(You can also check out these sleep tips from health professionals.)

 Human beings evolved outside.
 Being in nature can help reduce stress, and relieve anxiety.
 It can make you feel calm and balanced.
 What’s more, brain research has shown that a walk in the park literally changes our brains in a way that affects our mental health.

 This post was originally published on October 18, 2018, and updated on April 21, 2020.

 Another thing that can really stress you out during divorce is not knowing what you’re doing.

 Make sure you don’t miss a thing.
 CLICK THE BUTTON below and get your FREE DIVORCE CHECKLIST!